 Tell Your Story

 Everybody who’s been arrested and thrown in jail has some stories to tell about the whole experience.
 How’d you end up in jail?
 Were you fairly treated?
 How was day to day life at Lincoln Parish Detention Center?
 Were the other inmates cool?
 Did going to jail affect your life?
 How?

 Click here to share your story about when you did time in Lincoln Parish Detention Center

 Did you meet some cool folks in jail?
 Trying to find an inmate you met while you were incarcerated?
-Throw a shout out to them here.
+Send a message to them here.

-Say wassup to people locked up at Lincoln Parish Detention Center
+Send a message to people incarcerated at Lincoln Parish Detention Center

 Return To Main Menu